AbtinMogharabin/MakeMe-BNN/README.md

 ├── Images
 ├── notebooks
 ├── sample_usage.ipynb
-└── trained_model  -- available in our original repo
+└── trained_model
 ```

 To run the models, first you need to import you dataset and model of interest from `ABNN.datasets` and `ABNN.deep_learning_models`.
 Then, you can easily run the models using the custom functions available in `ABNN/train.py` and `ABNN/test_and_eval.py`.
 You can modify the model, dataset, training parameters, and evaluation metrics as needed by editing the respective cells and replacing them with your own custom ABNN version of interest.

-We also share multiple pretrained weights for our different experiments in our repository [here](https://github.com/AbtinMogharabin/MakeMe-BNN).
+We also share multiple pretrained weights for our different experiments.

 For easy access, we provide a notebook with sample codes to reproduce our results.
-After cloning our repo, all you need to do is to open `sample_usage.ipynb` which include all the steps with detiled information.
-Then run the codes sequentially.
-If you want to experiment with ABNN with faster and less expensive models, we also provide a simple ABNN demo on a light CNN classifier model available in `notebooks/Simple CNN Demo`.
+After cloning our repo, all you need to do is to open `sample_usage.ipynb` which include all the steps with detailed information.
+Then, run the codes sequentially.
+If you want to experiment with ABNN with faster and less expensive models, we also provide a simple ABNN demo on a light CNN classifier model (using CIFAR10) available in `notebooks/Simple CNN Demo`.

 ## 3.3.
 Results